 From the Division Chief

 In short, we have an outstanding group of faculty and routinely train outstanding learners in primary care and family medicine.
-We hope you will take the time to learn more about our faculty, our clinics and our learners.
+We hope you will take the time to learn more about our faculty, our clinic and our learners.
 Please feel free to contact us if you would like to know more.

 With warm regards,